Nearsoft/apprentice/04-basic-concepts/README.md

 Well, the Google domain is registered in a **DNS** (which stands for *Domain Name System*).
 These DNS are like tables that translate memorizable names to the numerical IP addresses needed for locating a machine.

-## The Languages of the Digital Hyperspace
+# The Languages of the Digital Hyperspace

-> The fundamental concepts from this section are HTTP, HTTPS, POP, IMAP, SMTP, FTP, and SSH

 For two programs or machines to communicate over a network with one another, there needs to be a set of rules that mandate how the information should be interpreted.
 These sets of rules are called network protocols.